People - employee engagement and society

 Learning and development

-With its Corporate People Development department, which is dedicated to learning and development, ALPLA clearly demonstrates its commitment to the structured and systematic further development of its employees irrespective of their rank or location by bringing the portfolio of employees and their potential into line with both current and future business requirements.
+With its Corporate People Development department, which is dedicated to development and growth, ALPLA clearly demonstrates its commitment to the structured and systematic further development of its employees irrespective of their rank or location by bringing the portfolio of employees and their potential into line with both current and future business requirements.

 Our learning and training centre, the ALPLA Academy, facilitates the development of our employees’ personal and professional capabilities and skills.
 With our global internal network of trainers and experts, we pass on our existing expertise and knowledge and thereby sustainably embed it within the company.

-‘Our aim is to create all the conditions needed for our existing ALPLA employees to realise their full potential.
+‘Our aim is to create all the conditions needed for our existing ALPLA employees to realise their full potential for ALPLA’s success.
 Here, it is important to us that they are all familiar with the opportunities within the company and that we actively promote individual development.’

 Andrea Becker, Head of Corporate People Development

-ALPLA has been offering junior staff dual training in various professions since 1960.
+ALPLA has been offering apprentice training in various professions since 1960.
 The concept was first exported from Austria to Mexico and China in 2013, followed by a training programme in India (2020) and Poland (2021).
-In 2022, ALPLA launched a second training programme in Mexico and followed this up in 2023 with a training programme in South Africa.
-There are plans for other training sites in Romania and the USA.
+In 2023, ALPLA launched a training programmes in South Africa and Romania.
+In North America we startet a programme in 2024 and more will come in future.

 In memory of Alwin Lehner, ALPLA also funds a scholarship for exceptionally talented and dedicated students from Austria and abroad.
 Applicants must demonstrate merit and be enrolled on a course of study relevant to ALPLA at an institution specified by ALPLA (university, university of applied sciences).
 In addition to the financial assistance, the scholarship also includes paid internships at ALPLA in Austria and abroad.